Filpill/blog-web/content/projects/2023-05-18-arch-install-guide.md

 Run "local-gen" command to generate the locales you have selected.
 ![](/img/arch/install_process/35.jpg#center)
 Vim into a new file called /etc/locale.conf and set the language being used.

+***Edit 2024-02-2024: I realised I made a mistake with setting the LANG for the locale.conf, it should have an underscore and not a dash.
+For example: The correct syntax should be "LANG=en_GB.UTF-8" otherwise some locale dependent programs will fail to work.***

 ![](/img/arch/install_process/36.jpg#center)
 Type in the language.
 ![](/img/arch/install_process/37.jpg#center)